eduardoarandah/docker-vim/README.md

 ![docker-vim mov](https://user-images.githubusercontent.com/4065733/97482945-7228fe80-191c-11eb-934d-754be6ad5178.gif)

-Docker image with vim and system requirements for popular plugins and tools:

-- python3
+**The problem**: A full development enviroment requires global tools installed (node, fzf, ripgrep) but you can't install whatever you want in a **REMOTE SERVER**

+**The goal** A containerized enviroment with all ingredients needed to get up and running.

+Vim version: v8.2.1916

+System packages (recent):

 - git
 - node
 - yarn
 - ripgrep
 - fzf
 - tmux

-Vim version: v8.2.1916
+- python3

 # Requires